zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

 ```

 **Takeaways**
-* typedefs don’t support templatization, but alias declarations do.
+* `typedef`s don’t support templatization, but alias declarations do.
-* Alias templates avoid the “::type” suffix and, in templates, the “typename” prefix often required to refer to typedefs.
+* Alias templates avoid the `::type` suffix and, in templates, the `typename` prefix often required to refer to typedefs.
 * C++14 offers alias templates for all the C++11 type traits transformations.

 ### Prefer scoped enums to unscoped enums